If you need support (safety first)

 Where Conversion Practices Are Banned

-Twenty countries have some form of ban conversion practices – South Africa is not yet one of them.
+Twenty five countries have some form of ban on conversion practices – South Africa is not yet one of them.

 Around the world, governments are recognising that conversion practices cause serious harm.
-As of this update, 20 countries have implemented national bans, with additional jurisdictions adopting regional or partial protections.
-These laws vary in strength and scope, but they reflect a global shift toward evidence-based protection for LGBTQIA+ people.South Africa has no ban, no formal inquiry, and no national policy response.
-This section helps situate our country within the broader global context.
+As of this update, 25 countries have implemented prohibitions, with additional jurisdictions adopting regional or partial protections.
+These laws vary in strength and scope, but they reflect a global shift toward evidence-based protection for people who are SOGIESC-diverse.South Africa has no ban, no formal inquiry, and no national policy response.
+This section helps situate the country within the broader global context.

 Global Status (by continent)